-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness supportive school environment, which is crucial for students who might face additional challenges.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide leading to better student engagement and improved attendance.
+Moreover, the assistant principal can help foster a more inclusive and supportive school environment, which is crucial for students who might face additional challenges.
 This dedicated support will ultimately contribute to higher academic achievement and overall success for our unduplicated student population.
 2.7 Action: Facilities Improvement Need: Meeting all requirements of the Facilities Inspection Tool (FIT) in a Williams audit is essential to ensure that school facilities are safe, clean, ensuring that students have access to an appropriate learning environment.
 Scope: LEA-wide Ongoing funding will enable the maintenance and operations department to consistently address and repair physical needs at school sites.
 By ensuring facilities are well-maintained and secure, this initiative supports a conducive learning environment for all students, particularly those in our unduplicated population, thereby enhancing their educational performance and outcomes.
 With 76% of our students identified as unduplicated pupils, implementing a districtwide process for to maintain facilities allows resources to be efficiently and provide safe learning environments for all UPP students.
 FIT - Williams Audit, Priority 6 Survey 2.8 Action: Custodial and Grounds Need: Based on 2022-2023 staff feedback, additional grounds and custodial services were needed at sites due to the increase in student participation in after-school programs.
 The frequency of cleaning needed to be increased to accommodate this higher usage.
-Scope: LEA-wide To address the increased needs from higher student participation in after-school programs, custodial service will be increased to every other day, and we will add 2 roving day custodians and 2 roving night custodians.
+Scope: To address the increased needs from higher student participation in after-school programs, custodial service will be increased to every other day, and we will add 2 roving day custodians and 2 roving night custodians.
 Grounds services will be increased by 3.8 FTE, and 2 custodial leads will be added for night-time crews.
 Our district's UPP stands at 76%, indicating a significant portion of our students accessing districtwide sites.
 The funding to maintain and clean sites districtwide provides our UPP with the appropriate environnment to support learning.
-FIT - Williams Audit, Priority 6 Survey 2.9 Action: Office Support Front office staff will positively support students and families with enrollment and daily attendance.
-Chronic absenteeism
+FIT - Williams Audit, Priority 6 Survey